kkossev/Hubitat-ESPHome-Apollo/Apollo TEMP-1B.md

-Apollo Automation devices come **pre-flashed with ESPHome firmware** - just connect your TEMP-1B to your WiFi network and add the device IP address to this driver.
-No additional software, bridges, or complex configurations required!
+Apollo Automation devices come **pre-flashed with ESPHome firmware** - just connect your TEMP-1B to your WiFi network and add the device IP address in the Preferences tab of this driver.
+No additional software, bridges, or complex configurations required.

 ------

 <details>
-<summary>Technical Specifications</summary>
+<summary><b>Technical Specifications</b> (click to expand)</summary>

 - **Microcontroller**: ESP32 with WiFi and Bluetooth
-- **Power**: CR123A or 16340 rechargeable battery
+- **Power**: USB 5V or CR123A or 16340 rechargeable battery
 - **Battery Life**: Up to 6 months with optimized sleep settings
 - **Temperature Accuracy**: ±0.5°C (probes), ±2°C (onboard sensor)
 - **Humidity Accuracy**: ±2% RH